 Sara Goldfarb (with a brilliant performance from Ellen Burstyn) is the most powerful character among the other three characters.
 Sara was very lonely.
 After her husband died, the only world she has was television.
 Harry who was very busy with his own world doesn’t have time to spend it with his mother.
 Like Ellen Burstyn’s monologue about how to get up early, to lose weight, so she could use the red dress again.
 There is a reason we smile, we are proud of tomorrow, and we are proud of ourselves.
 The cinematographer, Matthew Libatique, cried during the take of this scene.
 Unfortunately, Ellen can only accept Oscar nominations after being defeated by Julia Roberts in “Erin Brockovich”.
 When she is hallucinating, it’s one of the most terrifying yet disturbing scenes like the baby crawling at the ceiling scene in “Trainspotting”.

 When talking about cinematography and editing, Aronofksy did a unique treatment in this film.
 Like for example the use of the double screen in one scene rather than cutting one scene into another.
-This technique illustrates how the two characters, although facing each other, are trapped in their individual world.
+This technique illustrates how the two characters, although facing each other, are trapped in their individual worlds.
 There are those who separate their relationship whether they are close.
 The time-lapse technique is another unique metaphor in describing the characters who are trapped in their own time instead of seeing everyone walking fast or only they move slowly.
 The hip-hop montage technique is the only one Aronofsky uses most often.
 Describing how drugs have a quick impact isn’t the case with the food you eat.
 The extreme close-up at their pupils, at the heroin, at the pills, so amazing.
 Like a bridge or an airplane ready to fall.

 Clint Mansell is one of my favorite composers because everything this man composed, it’s so disturbing.
 Just watch “Pi” or even “Moon“.
 Both films had an impression it could never be lost from my mind.
 But, “Requiem for a Dream” is so self-explanatory because I’m sure everyone has heard its composition.
 “Lux Aeterna” is often remixed in almost all the “Lord of the Rings” trailers.
 Or maybe for those of you who like videos about conspiracy or apocalypse.
 Almost all of this music used in all media.
 This is also the only one that really hypnotizes me or maybe you in every other scene that is no less tense.

 “Requiem for a Dream” has many metaphors about addiction, about our comfortable world, about how depressed we are.
-It’s definitely one of my favorite drugs movies besides Danny Boyle’s “Trainspotting”.
-But, I prefer this film than the Boyle masterpiece.
+It’s definitely one of my favorite drug movies besides Danny Boyle’s “Trainspotting”.
+But, I prefer this film to the Boyle masterpiece.
 It’s a harsh movie, a brutal movie, an honest movie.
 Jared Leto, Jennifer Connelly, Marlon Wayans, and now, Ellen Burstyn.
 They are all truly insane supported with such a haunting and beautiful score.
 Similar to the beauty of an obsession, an art of life.
 Stylish, honest, yet depressing.
 The viewing experience is very, very extraordinary but to be honest, I don’t want to watch this film again.
 I just can’t afford how terrifying this movie was.